 The project will enable us to:

-We aim to start building Quentin House in October 2020.
-The project will have 3 key phases and planned completion date is Christmas 2021.
+The project will have 3 key phases, we aim to start building Quentin House in February 2021 and planned completion date for Phase 1 is September 2021.

 We believe it will be like nowhere else.
 A uniquely special, state of the art home-from-home.